Monolith Tour: Development

 Initially, twenty-nine shows were scheduled in Europe beginning in March 2018.
 Pre-sale tickets for the tour were offered to the band's fan club members on October 11, 2017, before going on sale to the general public on October 13.
 Initial dates for the tour sold out, prompting Live Nation to extend the tour with additional dates.
 In February 2018, thirty shows were announced to take place across the United States and Canada, beginning in June 2018.
 For the North American dates, Thirty Seconds to Mars partnered with Citigroup and AT&T; the latter partly sponsored the tour, including the Camp Mars Music Festival held in Malibu, California, by the band.
 Tickets for North American dates went on sale to the general public on February 16 at Live Nation.
 Copies of the album are included along with the purchased tickets.
-Special privileges were provided to Citi bank card holders, who had the opportunity to utilize the pre-sale in multiple locations on February 13.
+Special privileges were provided to Citibank card holders, who had the opportunity to utilize the pre-sale in multiple locations on February 13.

 On March 16, 2018, it was announced that the lead guitarist of the band, Tomo Miličević, would be taking a break from touring due to personal matters.
 In June 2018, he officially announced his departure from the band.